YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 # HD map and Curb detection

-As we have discussed about HD maps (High Definition maps) in the [post](https://youngwoong-cho.github.io/HD_map), one of the limitations of HD map is that the annotation of HD map is an awfully laborious task.
+As we have discussed about HD maps (High Definition maps) in the [post](https://youngwoong-cho.github.io/HD_map), one of the limitations of HD map is that its annotation is awfully laborious.
 Hence, there have been numerous efforts to automate the map construction process.

-In this paper, the authors focus on the extraction of the **drivable area** from LiDAR and camera input, employing the convolutional neural networks (CNN) and convolutional recurrent network (CRNN).
+In this paper, the authors focus on the **extraction of the drivable area from LiDAR and camera input**, employing the convolutional neural networks (CNN) and convolutional recurrent network (CRNN).

 <figure style="width: 80%" class="align-center">
   <img src="/assets\images\2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction\fig1.png" alt="">